Tips For Parents

 - Wicking layer (polypropylene underwear - top and bottoms) - "wicks," or moves, moisture away from your skin and dries quickly.

 - Insulating layer (wool, fleece, sweater) - keeps heat in and cold out.

 - Weather Protection - Repels water from snow and blocks the wind while letting perspiration evaporate (both jacket and pants).
 Choose a lightweight garment that is made of waterproof, breathable material.
 There are several synthetic materials on the market and available at outdoor sports stores.
 When buying skiwear, look for fabric that is water and wind-resistant.
 Look for wind flaps to shield zippers, snug cuffs, collars that can be snuggled up to the chin and drawstrings that can be adjusted for comfort and to keep wind out.

 Usually made of fleece or wool, a good ski hat combined with a neck warmer will retain 80% of your body’s heat, keeping you warm and toasty even on the coldest days.
 Please make sure hats are thin to fit nicely under a helmet.
 Scarves are unsafe to wear around moving equipment, neck warmers stay in place and are the best option for cold days.

 Gloves or Mittens for Winter Sports

 Waterproof, breathable shell and well insulated.
 Mittens are usually better for those susceptible to cold hands.
+Woolen(woven) mitts or gloves are not suitable as they get wet and stick to the lift equipment.
 Hand and toe warmers are available at our Retail Shop.